-- Hire a professional building inspector or appraiser.
-Makesure the house is in satisfactory condition.
+- Hire a professional building or home inspector and consider hiring an appraiser.
+Ensure the house is in satisfactory condition.

 - Check zoning regulations and covenants.
 Good residential neighborhoods are zoned to keep out commercial and industrial users.
 Read any restrictive covenants; make sure they fit your lifestyle.

 - Request an updated property survey.
 Be sure it clearly marks boundaries.
 Check for problems.